balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 This device exposes a debug UART interface over the microUSB port.
 From Linux machines, the serial connection can be accessed using <code>minicom -D /dev/ttyACM0</code>.
 It also offers one Display Port for video output.

 The default internal storage used for provisioning balenaOS is the AGX Orin 64GB's on-board eMMC.
-If instead you would like to use a NVME drive as main storage, please consult the OS installer [target_devices][target devices section] configuration option or the [alternative provisioning options](#alternative-provisioning-options) section.
+If instead you would like to use a NVME drive as main storage, please consult the OS installer [target_devices][installer.target_devices] configuration option or the [alternative provisioning options](#alternative-provisioning-options) section.

 </details>